Pranay310/NEXT_JS_DB_CONNECTION/README.md

 This project demonstrates how to set up MongoDB connectivity in a Next.js application.
 You can extend it further by adding CRUD operations, authentication, and improved error handling.

 ---

-If you have any issues, feel free to raise them in the repository!